The Paladins: Albion’s Call, Book 1, Chapter 5: The Sons of the Wing

 “And in the strictest sense I have kept my word.
 I’m crippled, son.
 The monsters that killed you failed to take my life, but my spine was damaged in the battle.
 I haven’t walked since, and probably never will again.
 At least, not unaided.
 Oh, the new armour that Perry and I have created could have enabled me to become mobile again — the strange alien technology he salvaged from the wreckage of his father’s house could have accomplished that — but my heart was never really in the project, Cyril.
 My foolish desire to be a hero killed not just my only son, but also any illusions that I could ever measure up to what people like Batman and Green Arrow have achieved.”

 He sighed.
-“But does that mean I have the right to others to take our place?
+“But does that mean I have the right to deny others from taking our place?
 Perry’s a strange fellow, Cyril.
 Only half-human, or so he claims.
 He saved my life, you know — found me when I was dying, took me to a hospital, stayed with me through my delirium and grief… and afterwards, I discovered that he had lost everything he ever had in the Crisis — his home, the electronics company he ran — everything.
 So I offered him a job helping me out here.
 That was when he confessed to me who — or rather what — he really was.
 And I told him about our double life, son, and he offered to help me try to rebuild what we had.”

 His eyes turned to a second portrait on a shelf across the room.
 “He also became close to David, your cousin.
 David’s mother died about a year ago, you know.
 Leukaemia.
 So, because his father’s work takes him out of the country most of the time, I offered to let David stay here.
 After all, with you gone, son, he is the heir to the earldom.
 He’s keen on gymnastics and the martial arts, and Perry offered to train him.